 Index funds work like an actively managed mutual fund but are pegged to a specific index instead of a person or computer picking the stocks.

 The most famous index is the S&P 500, but there are others that include many more stocks in them.
 You can even purchase a fund that invests in the entire stock market.

-If you are new to purchasing individual stocks then I would only start out with 20% of my 5000 dollar investment, just to make sure I don’t lose it all picking the wrong stocks.
+If you are new to purchasing individual stocks then I would only start out investing $1,000 of my 5000 dollar investment, just to make sure I don’t lose it all picking the wrong stocks.

-You will get the lowest fees uses a brokerage like Ally Invest that only charges $4.95 a trade.
+You will get the lowest fees uses a brokerage like M1 Finance that has over 3,000 stocks you can trade for FREE.

 Invest in a Retirement Plan

 All the above investments include the fact that you have to pay taxes on your gains.
 If you do not need the money until retirement try one of these options to avoid getting taxed.

 The Roth IRA is my favorite retirement plan.
 This is because the money goes in after your income taxes have been taken out and grows tax free.
 When you withdraw the money at retirement, you do not pay any additional taxes on the money.

 This is a great way to put away money for retirement.
 If you are looking for a place with low fees to open a Roth account, your top options are: